enkidevs/curriculum/lua/roblox-studio/properties-iii/collision-i.md

 ---

 ## Practice
-Imagine two platforms connected by three blocks, each named leftPath, rightPath, and centerPath.
+Imagine two platforms connected by three blocks named leftPath, rightPath, and centerPath.
 Considering the code below, the correct path that allows the user to travel across is the ??? path.

 ```lua
 leftPathVariable.CanCollide = false